GRIDAPPSD/GOSS-GridAPPS-D/docs/source/api_docs/gov/pnnl/gridlabd/cim/CDPSM_to_GLM-GldNode.rst

 .. java:method:: public boolean HasLoad()
    :outertype: CDPSM_to_GLM.GldNode

-   true if a non-zero real or reactive load on any phase
+   :return: true if a non-zero real or reactive load on any phase

 RescaleLoad
 ^^^^^^^^^^^